 2.14 Provisions, Contingent Liabilities and Contingent Assets

-if the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, the risks specific to the liability.
+If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, the risks specific to the liability.
 When discounting is used, the increase in the provision due to the passage of time is recognized as a finance costs.

 Present obligations arising under onerous contracts are recognized and measured as provisions.
-An onerous contract is considered to exist when a
+An onerous contract is considered to exist when a contract under which the unavoidable costs of meeting the obligations exceed the economic benefits expected to be received from it.

 Contingent liabilities are disclosed on the basis of judgment of management/independent experts.
 These are reviewed at each balance sheet date and are adjusted to reflect the current management estimate.